There are many different factors involved in online advertising, but the two most prevalent terms you will hear are: advertisers and publishers.

 What exactly is the difference between a publisher and a network?

 When an app decides to execute an advertising campaign, it must collaborate with publishers who are prepared to display the app’s message to the general audience.
 On the other hand, apps do not normally send their video ads and banners directly to the publisher.

 On the other hand, an ad network comes in and connects developers and agencies with the publisher.
-The publisher joins a network and grants that network permission to utilize its ‘inventory’ to advertise.
+The publisher joins the network and grants the network permission to utilize its ‘inventory’ to advertise.

 How do advertisers make money?

 We now know that businesses and government entities pay to display their offers loaded with valuable goods and services.

 In fact, they pour significant sums of money into promotion.
 By 2022, the global Internet display advertising market is expected to reach $176 million.
 Read more about affiliate marketing stats in this post.